 Penguins & Pelicans

 Not only fascinating in content, these books stand out as design icons in and of themselves.
 While the classic designs are likely the most recognizable — Jan Tischold created the original composition rules and guidelines in the 40's — I have a personal love for the editions of the 60's – mid 70's overseen by Germano Facetti.
 Bold, graphic, and experimental, the care put into their cover designs is clearly indicative of the content inside.
 Each lists the name of the cover designer on the back, and more impressively each volume notes the typeface in which the copy is set.
-My current collection numbers around 350 and growing, but with thousands of titles, countless editions (including specific editions for specific countries), and numerous cover iterations, there is both a joy and fear in knowing I'll likely never find them all.
+My current collection stands around 600ish and growing, but with thousands of titles, countless editions (including specific editions for specific countries), and numerous cover iterations, there is both a joy and fear in knowing I will likely never find them all.
 Still, the search goes on!

 Covers of Special Magnificence